Feodoros/BelkaFaces/README.md

 ![alt text](https://github.com/Feodoros/BelkaFaces/blob/master/Images/scarf_test.png)

 ### [Here](https://github.com/Feodoros/BelkaFaces/tree/master/WiderFaces.NET/WiderFacesNET) you can see the implementation of SSD in .NET.
-### Please feel free to ask questions, this helps us to develop this area of face analysis!
+### Please feel free to ask questions, this helps us to develop this field of face analysis!